-This channel was implemented in 2015 under the supervision of the Joint Audit and Control Committee, to enable Group employees who are aware of a criminal act or infringement of the Code of Conduct to file the relevant report.
+This Ethics Channel was implemented in 2015 under the supervision of the Joint Audit and Control Committee, to enable Group employees who are aware of a criminal act or infringement of the Code of Conduct to file the relevant report.

 It is an internal channel (solely for employees) and visible (it is accessible via various links on the Institute's intranet).
 Reports must be personal and confidential, the identity of the reporter being safeguarded and only disclosed to the departments carrying out the investigation if essential and only with the person's prior authorisation.
+A specific procedure has been added during 2019 to prevent moral and sexual harassment.